Minimizing communication in the multidimensional FFT

-Both FFTW and PFFT finish their computation in a different distribution than the input distribution.
+Both FFTW and PFFT finish their computation in a different distribution from the input distribution.
 If this is undesirable, an extra communication step is necessary.
-This may be avoided for instance when the FFT is followed by a local element-wise computation (such as happens in a convolution) an element-wise multiplication and an inverse FFT.
+This may be avoided, for instance, when the FFT is followed by a local elementwise computation (such as happens in a convolution involving an elementwise multiplication), and an inverse FFT.
 If this inverse FFT can start in the output distribution of the forward FFT and can finish in the original input distribution, then the extra communication step can be avoided.

 Jung et al.~\cite{jung16} present a 3D FFT with a \emph{volumetric} (3D) data distribution for use in an MD application.
 In one of their schemes, 1D all-to-all, they perform parallel 1D FFTs within every direction, with five all-to-all communication steps within one dimension.
 In an alternative scheme, 2D all-to-all, they require three all-to-all communication steps, each within one or two dimensions.
 Because of the requirements of the MD application of which the FFT is a part, the 3D distribution is by blocks.